-What it is: This conditions occurs as a result of the placenta partially or completely covering the cervix which is the womb’s opening.
+What it is: This condition occurs as a result of the placenta partially or completely covering the cervix which is the womb’s opening.
 It usually is experienced in early pregnancy and sometimes corrects itself as the uterus grows.

 Risk factors: Smoking and drug use, getting pregnant after 35, being pregnant with multiples.

-Health risks: Placenta previa can cause severe bleeding during or after baby’s birth, endangering the lives of both mum and baby.
+Health risks: Placenta previa can cause severe bleeding during or after a baby’s birth, endangering the lives of both mum and baby.
 The birth process may be disrupted too since the cervix is fully or partially covered.

-Signs and symptoms: Sometimes there are no symptoms at all and the condition might be picked up by a routine ultrasound.
+Signs and symptoms: Sometimes there are no symptoms at all and the condition might be picked up by routine ultrasound.
 Other times, placenta previa is marked by painless vaginal bleeding.

 Treatment: If placenta previa is experienced in the first half of the pregnancy, it usually corrects itself.
-However, you will still be monitored carefully by your obstetrician for the duration of your pregnancy.
+However, you will still be monitored carefully by your doctor for the duration of your pregnancy.
 If the condition is still present in the second half of your pregnancy, it is highly likely that your doctor will recommend a C-section to deliver your baby.

 What it is: Here, the placenta peels away (partially or fully) from the womb’s inner wall, usually close to delivery, but sometimes as early as 20 weeks of pregnancy.